AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Scheduling {#Scheduling-1}

 Administrator can set up scheduling tasks as per organization's requirements and users in the Learning Manager application are up-to-date according to the schedule.
 Similarly, Integration Admin can schedule skill export on a timely basis to be integrated with an external system.
-Sync can be performed on daily basis in Learning Manager application.&nbsp;
+Sync can be performed on daily basis in Learning Manager application.

 ## Configure Workday connector {#configureworkdayconnector}

 **Prerequisite**: Request the Workday Administrator of your organization, to create an Integration System User (ISU) with the permissions as defined in the ISU_Permissions document.
 Download a copy from the link below.
-[Download a copy of integration system user (ISU) security.](assets/isu-permissions-v1.pdf) To integrate Workday connector with&nbsp;Learning Manager, learn the process.
+[Download a copy of integration system user (ISU) security.](assets/isu-permissions-v1.pdf) To integrate Workday connector with Learning Manager, learn the process.

 1. In Learning Manager home page, hover your mouse over the Workday tile.
 A menu appears.
 Click **[!UICONTROL Connect]** item in the menu.